fbpx

 This was such a fun stop!
 Photo credit: Marcie Cheung

-Checked Into the Fitzwilton Hotel
+Checked Into the Fitzwilton Hotel in Waterford

-Dinner at the Grattan Bar and Bistro
+Dinner at Grattan Bar and Bistro

 Image of Marcie Cheung eating beef stew at Grattan Bar in Waterford Ireland